simplyYan/GalaktaGlare/README.md

 ## Main features

-- Text Classification;
+- Text Classification (Windows, Linux and macOS);

-- Data analysis;
+- Data analysis (Windows, Linux and macOS);

-- Anomaly detection;
+- Anomaly detection (Windows, Linux and macOS);

-- Image classification/recognition;
+- Image classification/recognition (Windows, Linux and macOS);

 - Voice command recognition (Windows and Linux);

 - TTS (Text To Speech) for Windows and Linux;

-- Natural Language Processing (NLP);
+- Natural Language Processing (NLP) for Windows, Linux and macOS;

 ## How to install
 You can install using 'go get'.
 To do this, use the command: